Working at SPFT

 Where we are

 You don't need to look any further if you're after outstanding countryside and beautiful beaches.
 We've got the sea air and the sound of the surf.
 There's the hustle and bustle of Brighton and the scenic South Downs.
-Not only that, the Hampshire and Sussex coastline is the sunniest place to live in the UK (just ask the Met Office!).
+Not only that, the South East coastline is the sunniest place to live in the UK (just ask the Met Office!).

 This really is a lovely place to live and work.